emre-guler/emre-guler/README.md

 # 💫 About Me:
-🔭 I’m currently working on C# and GO.<br>💚 I'm currently working at Sertifier as Back-end Developer.
+🔭 Currently working on C# and GO.<br>💚 Currently working at Sertifier as Back-end Developer.

 ## 🌐 Socials: